Public address system: Megaphone

-From the Ancient Greek era to the nineteenth century, before the invention of electric loudspeakers and amplifiers, megaphone cones were used by people speaking to a large audience, to make their voice project more to a large space or group.
+From the Ancient Greek era to the nineteenth century, before the invention of electric loudspeakers and amplifiers, megaphone cones were used by people speaking to a large audience to make their voice project more in a large space or group.
 Megaphones are typically portable, usually hand-held, cone-shaped acoustic horns used to amplify a person's voice or other sounds and direct it towards a given direction.
-The sound is introduced into the narrow end of the megaphone, by holding it up to the face and speaking into it.
+The sound is introduced into the narrow end of the megaphone by holding it up to the face and speaking into it.
 The sound projects out the wide end of the cone.
 The user can direct the sound by pointing the wide end of the cone in a specific direction.
-In the 2020s, cheerleading is one of the few fields where a nineteenth century-style cone is still used to project the voice.
+In the 2020s, cheerleading is one of the few fields where a nineteenth-century-style cone is still used to project the voice.
 The device is also called "speaking-trumpet", "bullhorn" or "loud hailer".

 Automatic Enunciator

 In 1910, the Automatic Electric Company of Chicago, Illinois, already a major supplier of automatic telephone switchboards, announced it had developed a loudspeaker, which it marketed under the name of the Automatic Enunciator.
 Company president Joseph Harris foresaw multiple potential uses, and the original publicity stressed the value of the invention as a hotel public address system, allowing people in all public rooms to hear announcements.
 In June 1910, an initial "semi-public" demonstration was given to newspaper reporters at the Automatic Electric Company building, where a speaker's voice was transmitted to loudspeakers placed in a dozen locations "all over the building".

-A short time later, the Automatic Enunciator Company formed in Chicago order to market the new device, and a series of promotional installations followed.
+A short time later, the Automatic Enunciator Company formed in Chicago to market the new device, and a series of promotional installations followed.
 In August 1912 a large outdoor installation was made at a water carnival held in Chicago by the Associated Yacht and Power Boat Clubs of America.
 Seventy-two loudspeakers were strung in pairs at forty-foot (12 meter) intervals along the docks, spanning a total of one-half mile (800 meters) of grandstands.
 The system was used to announce race reports and descriptions, carry a series of speeches about "The Chicago Plan", and provide music between races.

 In 1913, multiple units were installed throughout the Comiskey Park baseball stadium in Chicago, both to make announcements and to provide musical interludes, with Charles A. Comiskey quoted as saying: "The day of the megaphone man has passed at our park."
-The company also set up an experimental service, called the Musolaphone, that was used to transmitted news and entertainment programming to home and business subscribers in south-side Chicago, but this effort was short-lived.
+The company also set up an experimental service, called the Musolaphone, that was used to transmit news and entertainment programming to home and business subscribers in south-side Chicago, but this effort was short-lived.
 The company continued to market the enunciators for making announcements in establishments such as hospitals, department stores, factories, and railroad stations, although the Automatic Enunciator Company was dissolved in 1926.